-Diane Berry, Ph.D., has served as our Vice President of Global Health Policy and Government Affairs since December 2011.
+Diane Berry, Ph.D., joined Sarepta in December 2011 and serves as our Senior Vice President of Global Health Policy, Government and Patient Affairs.

 Previously Dr. Berry worked for the federal government overseeing and implementing science and technology and public health activities, including CBRN defense efforts, across the legislative and executive branches.
 Dr. Berry served as a Subcommittee Staff Director and Senior Professional Staff Member for the House Committee on Homeland Security and worked at the Department of Homeland Security in the Office of Health Affairs in leadership roles including Chief Scientist, Director of Threat Characterization and Countermeasures, and Senior Biodefense Advisor.
 Previously Dr. Berry also served as a Senior Science Advisor at McKenna, Long, and Aldridge.
 She was a Science & Technology Policy Fellow through the American Association for the Advancement of Science.